 Each generation's approach to public transit is deeply rooted in their demographic context and lifestyle.
 Baby Boomers, born between 1946 and 1964, grew up in an era when car ownership was a symbol of independence and prosperity.
 For many, driving was not just a convenience but a cultural norm.
 However, as this generation ages, their transit needs shift.
 Retirement often brings a reduced reliance on daily commutes, but it also highlights the importance of accessible, reliable transit for healthcare, social activities, and community engagement.

 Gen Z, the youngest cohort, is even more tech-savvy, with a strong preference for on-demand services and digital tools.
-For them, transit is not just about getting to a destination—it's about seamless integration with their mobile lifestyles.
-Post-pandemic recovery has shown this generational divide clearly: Millennials and Gen Z ridership recovered to 80-90% of pre-2020 levels by late 2024 and early 2026, while Baby Boomers showed the slowest recovery at only 60-75%, according to Eno Center for Transportation research, largely attributed to health-related mobility concerns persisting into 2026.
+For them, transit is not just about getting to a destination — it's about seamless integration with their mobile lifestyles, and Gen Z's outsized influence on the future of urban public transit is already reshaping what agencies prioritize.
+Post-pandemic recovery has shown the generational divide clearly: Eno Center for Transportation research indicates Millennials and Gen Z ridership recovered to roughly 80–90% of pre-2020 levels by late 2024, while Baby Boomers showed the slowest recovery at only 60–75% — largely attributed to health-related mobility concerns that have persisted longer for older riders.

 The Role of Technology and Digital Tools in Transit Accessibility